 Marika Elzinga – Surrey Hills Society Co-ordinator

 I am the Co-ordinator of the Society.
 My role is to ensure that our Trustees, Management Committee and all the other Committees work together smoothly.
 I keep them informed about each others’ work and progress.
-I support our Chairman in many ways; meeting minutes, reports, development strategies etc. Also if you call our mobile phone, I will be there to help you as best I can.
+I support our Chairman in many ways; meeting minutes, reports, development strategies etc. Also if you call our mobile phone or contact us via email, I will be there to help you as best I can.

 Previously, I have worked in senior positions for several other charities where I enjoyed the teamwork and possibility to meet new, like-minded people and share ideas.

 My work experience spreads from French to Finnish companies, mostly in communications and public relations where human contact is highly valued.

 Today the Surrey Hills Society offers me the possibility to work in a magnificent environment with fantastic people, hopefully for a very long time.

 Kenneth (Ken) Bare – Vice-Chairman of the Society

 I joined the Surrey Hills Society in November 2008 shortly after retiring in my mid-fifties.
 I was invited to join the Management Team and then became a Trustee.
 I have developed the public facing activities of the Society by giving presentations to external groups and as the person responsible for our trailer and gazebo presence at many public events throughout the year.